CavalettoCake/CavalettoCake.github.io/_posts/2023-12-01-GitHub-Shortcuts.md

 render_with_liquid: false
 ---

-A quick reminder for hosting a blog on [GitHub Pages](https://pages.github.com/) to host a blog such as this one.
+A quick reminder for hosting a blog on [GitHub Pages](https://pages.github.com/) such as this one.
 I am using the [Chirpy](https://github.com/cotes2020/jekyll-theme-chirpy) theme with [Jekyll](https://jekyllrb.com/).

 ## Guides